vantrinh7/Bond/README.md

 <br>

 In the future, an iOS version for this app will be created.
 Additional features will also be implemented, such as:
-- Improving available templates and generate messages that are personally customized to each contact
+- Personally customizing templates and messages to each contact
 - In-app text messaging and calling
 - Collecting logs of conversations between the user and the contacts from different platforms (e.g. text messages, Facebook Messenger, Gmail)
 - Collecting information of the contacts on social networking sites and other online sources